-It's not not necessary to set up a camp in a remote area, but some good old fashioned common sense never hurt anyone.
+It's not necessary to set up a camp in a remote area, but some good old-fashioned common sense never hurt anyone.

-So here are some items that might be useful if you are faced with urban disaster.
+So here are some items that might be useful if you are faced with an urban disaster.

 Firstly the rule of three applies to the stocking of any survival pack.
 The rule of three states that you cannot survive more than three minutes without air, you cannot survive more than three days without water and you cannot survive more than three weeks without food.